Services & Capabilities

-PCBs (polychlorinated biphenyls) are man-made organic chemicals that were widely used from the 1930s until they were banned in the late ’70s.
+PCBs (polychlorinated biphenyls) are synthetic organic chemicals that were widely used from the 1930s until they were banned in the late 1970s.
 Until then, PCBs were already entering the environment by their manufacture and general use, but today, improper disposal, product leaks, and the burning of debris containing PCBs all continue to contribute to the levels found in air, water and soil.
-Once in the environment, PCBs may remain for long periods of time and have been known to travel long distances, as they do not readily break down.
+PCBs have been found in caulking, transformer fluids and electronics.
+Because of their stability, once in the environment PCBs remain for long periods of time as they do not readily break down.

 The concentrations of organochlorine pesticides and polychlorinated biphenyls (PCB) are determined by extracting the sample then analyzing the extract using gas chromatography (GC).
-The GC is configured with a dual capillary column configuration using electron capture detectors (ECD).
-Each column is made using different film materials which gives the ability to confirm the presence of any detected compounds.
+GCs are configured with dual columns and electron capture detectors (ECD).
+This configuration provides second column confirmation with each sample injection.

 4,4'-DDD